If you are experiencing a medical emergency, please call 911 or seek care at an emergency room.

-If a fire doesn’t die down within a few minutes or begins to spread, call the fire department immediately.
+If a fire doesn’t dwindle within a few minutes or begins to spread, call the fire department.

-These are two basic burn prevention methods that too many people don’t take seriously enough.
-A first-degree sunburn, while maybe not life-threatening, can be exceptionally painful.
+These are two basic burn prevention methods that many should take more seriously.
+A first-degree sunburn may not be life-threatening but it can be exceptionally painful.
 Use a sunscreen with an SPF of 30 or higher and reapply every two hours or after swimming or sweating.

-And while most people tend to think of checking the temperature of their child’s bath, they often forget when it comes to our elderly loved ones.
-Temperatures that healthy adults might be able to tolerate can be enough to cause burns on the fragile skin of the young and old.
+While most people tend to think of checking the temperature of their child’s bath, they often forget when it comes to elderly loved ones.
+Temperatures that young adults can tolerate may cause burns on fragile skin.

-Before you throw a turkey into your new deep fryer, have you read the manufacturer’s instructions?
+Before you throw a turkey into your new deep fryer, make sure you have read the manufacturer’s instructions.
 Most appliances and electronics carry a risk of fire, especially if not used as directed.
 I’ve seen it all, including burns from e-cigarettes exploding.